Fizeau's measurement of the speed of light in air: Cornu's refinement of the Fizeau experiment

-At the behest of the Paris Observatory under Urbain Le Verrier, Marie Alfred Cornu repeated Fizeau's 1848 toothed wheel measurement in a series of experiments in 1872–76.
+At the behest of the Paris Observatory under Urbain Le Verrier, Marie Alfred Cornu repeated Fizeau's 1848 toothed wheel measurement in a series of experiments from 1872 to 1876.
 The goal was to obtain a value for the speed of light accurate to one part in a thousand.
 Cornu's equipment allowed him to monitor high orders of extinction, up to the 21st order.
 Instead of estimating the intensity minimum of the light being blocked by the adjacent teeth, a relatively inaccurate procedure, Cornu made pairs of observations on either side of the intensity minima, averaging the values obtained with the wheel spun clockwise and counterclockwise.
 An electric circuit recorded the wheel rotations on a chronograph chart, which enabled precise rate comparisons against the observatory clock.
 A telegraph key arrangement allowed Cornu to mark the precise moments when he judged that extinction had been entered on this same chart or exited.
-His final experiment was run over a path nearly three times as long as that used by Fizeau, and yielded a figure of 300400 km/s that is 0.2% above of the modern value.
+His final experiment was run over a path nearly three times as long as that used by Fizeau.
+This experiment yielded a figure of 300,400,000 m/s, which is 0.2% above the actual value.